valboz/VBBinaryLensing/README.md

 - The root finding algorithm has been adopted from Jan Skowron & Andy Gould (http://www.astrouw.edu.pl/~jskowron/cmplx_roots_sg/) and translated to C++ by Tyler M. Heintz and Ava R. Hoag.
+- The new Python wrapper has been created by Fran Bartolic in collaboration with Etienne Bachelet and Markus Hundertmark.
 - Any use of this code for scientific publications should be acknowledged by citations to:
 V. Bozza, MNRAS 408 (2010) 2188.
 If specifically relevant to your work, please also cite